-An average of one alcohol-impaired-driving fatality occurred every 50 minutes in 2018.
-In 2018, there were 10,511 deaths from alcohol-impaired driving crashes, according to the National Highway Traffic Safety Administration.
+An average of one alcohol-impaired-driving fatality occurs every 50 minutes, claiming more than 10,000 lives in the United States each year according to the National Highway Traffic Safety Administration.

 Drunk driving is 100 percent preventable.
-Don’t get behind the wheel of a car if you’ve had too much to drink.
+Don’t get behind the wheel of a car if you’ve been drinking.
 Drunk drivers are not only a danger to themselves but also to everyone else on the road.

 How much can an average person drink and still drive safely?

 No safe level of alcohol can be consumed prior to driving.
 Impairment begins as soon as alcohol can be detected in the blood stream, which can happen after even one drink.
 Attention, task tracking, peripheral vision, and reaction time are affected variably from individual to individual.
 Therefore, it is less safe to drive with any level of blood alcohol than with none.
 Persons with a 0.08 level show impairment in terms of critical driving tasks, including braking, steering, lane changing, making judgments, and maintaining attention.

 What amount of alcohol results in 0.08 BAC?